Ian-Kimori/Client-Side-Security/README.md

 ### The Result (The Impact)
 The **Result** is the proof of the exploit.
 In a "Clean" test, the result is usually an `alert(document.domain)` or a redirect, proving that the attacker now has control over the user's session in that specific origin.

 ---

+## b.
+Finding the "Sink" (The Tap)
+You first need to find where the "water" is coming out.
+In Edge DevTools:
+1. Press **F12** and go to the **Sources** tab.
+2. Press **Ctrl + Shift + F** (this opens a search bar at the bottom).
+3. Search for `.innerHTML`.
+4. If you see a result like `document.getElementById('error').innerHTML = msg;`, click it.
+That is your **Sink**.

+---

+## c.
+Tracing to the "Source" (The Intake)
+Now you need to know where the variable `msg` came from.

+1.  **Set a Breakpoint:** Click the line number next to that `.innerHTML` code.
+A blue arrow appears.
+2.  **Trigger the Code:** Refresh the page.
+The website will "freeze," and that line will turn highlighed.
+3.  **Look at the "Scope" Pane:** On the right side of the screen, look for the **Scope** section.
+It lists every variable active right now.
+Find `msg`.
+What is its value?
+4.  **Look at the "Call Stack":** Right below Scope is the **Call Stack**.
+It shows you the function that ran *just before* this one.
+Click the name below the top one.

+Does your code look like one giant, long line of text?
+If so, clicking that **`{ }`** button is the first step to making sense of it.
+What do you see when you search for `location.hash`?

+To understand client-side security, you have to think like a data-tracker.
+In the browser, "Source-to-Sink" is the path that data travels.
+If that path isn't "cleaned" (sanitized or encoded) along the way, the application is vulnerable.

+---